-A GeoExpress project file is an XML file that saves each job in the Job List and all options that you have applied to each job.
+To save the state of the Job List, create a project file.
+The project file is a text file that saves each job in the Job List and any options that you have applied to each job.

-The project file includes the file path of each image, mosaic tile, and LiDAR point cloud in the Job List.
+The project file saves the file path of each image, mosaic tile, and LiDAR point cloud in the Job List.
 If you move any files to another directory, you can edit the project file in a text editor.